 Investor profile Growth-oriented Currency of sub-fund EUR Sub-fund manager DWS Investment GmbH Nature of shares Registered shares or bearer shares represented by a global certificate Performance benchmark MSCI AC World TR Net (Euro), administered by MSCI Limited Reference portfolio (risk benchmark) MSCI AC World TR Net Leverage effect Up to 2 times the value of the investment sub-fund's assets Calculation of the NAV per share Each bank business day in the Grand Duchy of Luxembourg Order acceptance All subscription, redemption and exchange orders are placed on the basis of an unknown net asset value per share.
-Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on that valuation date.
-Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the next valuation date.
+Orders received by the Transfer Agent at or before 4:00 PM Luxembourg time on a valuation date are processed on the basis of the net asset value per share on the next valuation date.
+Orders received after 4:00 PM Luxembourg time are processed on the basis of the net asset value per share on the valuation date immediately following that next valuation date.
 Value date In a purchase, the equivalent value is debited three bank business days after issue of the shares.
 The equivalent value is credited three bank business days after redemption of the shares.
-The value date for purchase and redemption orders of certain currencies may deviate by one day from the value date as specified in the description of share classes in the general section of the Sales Prospectus Expense cap 15% of the Management Company Fee Fractional shares Up to three decimal places
+The value date for purchase and redemption orders of certain currencies may deviate by one day from the value date as specified in the description of share classes in the general section of the Sales Prospectus Expense cap 15% of the Management Fee Fractional shares Up to three decimal places

-Overview of the share classes Currency of share class LC, LD, NC, FC, TFC, TFD EUR Front-end load (payable by the investor) LC, LD NC FC, TFC, TFD up to 5% up to 3% 0% Management Company Fee p.a. (payable by the investor) LC, LD NC FC, TFC, TFD up to 1.5% up to 2% up to 0.75% Service Fee p.a. (payable by the sub-fund) LC, LD, FC, TFC, TFD NC 0% 0.2% Taxe d'abonnement p.a. (payable by the sub-fund) LC, LD, NC, FC, TFC, TFD 0.05% Launch date LC, LD, NC, FC TFC, TFD February 11, 2013 January 15, 2018
+Overview of the share class ses Currency of share class LC, LD, NC, FC, TFC, TFD USD LC, USD TFC EUR USD Front-end load (payable by the investor) LC, LD, USD LC NC FC, TFC, TFD, USD TFC up to 5% up to 3% 0% Management Fee p.a. (payable by the investor) LC, LD, USD LC NC FC, TFC, TFD, USD TFC up to 1.5% up to 2% up to 0.75% Service Fee p.a. (payable by the sub-fund) LC, LD, FC, TFC, TFD, USD LC, USD TFC NC 0% 0.2% Taxe d'abonnement p.a. (payable by the sub-fund) LC, LD, NC, FC, TFC, TFD, USD LC, USD TFC 0.05% Launch date LC, LD, NC, FC TFC, TFD USD LC USD TFC February 11, 2013 January 15, 2018 February 15, 2024 March 15, 2024

-For additional costs, see article 12. in the general section of the Sales Prospectus.
+^{} For additional costs, see article 12. in the general section of the Sales Prospectus.